 Buying a campervan or motorhome can be daunting.
 After all, type ‘Motorhome for sale' into Google right now and there are 135,000 results!
 How on earth are you supposed to choose which size or type of camper is best for you?

-What if you want a small motorhome or campervan?
-What options are available?
+What if you want one of the best small motorhomes or campervans out there and just don't know about all of the options available?
 And heck- what even IS a small motorhome?
 Just how small is ‘small'?

 Conversely, how big a motorhome is TOO big?
 Should you buy an RV?
 What size motorhome works best in Europe?
 Should you choose over or under 3.5 tonnes?